JakobTinhofer/WINF_Matura_Server/README.md

 * Gmail Password (-pw --gmail-password --mail-password):
   Sets the password to authenticate to gmail with.
 * Gmail User (-gu --gmail-user --mail-user):
   Sets the user to authenticate to gmail with.
 Also the address from which all mail is sent.
-Looks something like this: johndoe@gmail.com
 * Mongo IP (-m --mongo -mip --mongo-ip):
   Tells the app where the database is.
 Format: \<ip\>:\<port\>.
 Default: localhost:27017
 * Hostname (-h --host):
-  The address to used for example in the emails.
+  The url to used for example in sent emails.
 Default: localhost
 * HTTP Port (-p --port):
   The port on which this app should listen.
 Default: 3000 if in dev mode, 80 if in production mode
 * HTTPS Port (--https-port):